Vivianngu3/DSIntern_Assessment/README.md

 ### Things to-do
 - Research Starcraft material, to get understanding of features in Data set
 - Bookmark folder materials for references
 - Set up Aneconda & jupyter notebook files and GitHub REPO
 - Refresh mind on EDA steps
 - Make goals for data findings
 - Research Machine Learning models

+# COLLECTING
+The data set I will be using is on Starcraft players

+# CLEANING
+Creating queries to review the data set and identify any areas to improve in order to prepare for analysis.

 ### Data finding Notes